tilleul/apple2/2liners/the art of 2-liners/SCRN_PLOT_your_sound_routine.md

 * ``<CTRL-N>`` while CTRL-N brings back NORMAL mode.
 Don't forget to end your string with a CTRL-N or you'll be in INVERSE mode after running the code
 * ``<CTRL-O>`<CTRL-N>`` there is no FLASH when using the 80-columns hardware, but instead we have an extended INVERSE mode.
 That's why we print the equivalent of that normally flashing space.

-(all these CTRL codes are explained in the 80-column cards manuals, for example https://www.apple.asimov.net/documentation/hardware/video/Apple%20IIe%20Extended%2080-Column%20Text%20Card%20%28Rev%20B%29.pdf)
+(all these CTRL codes are explained in the 80-column cards manuals, for example [here on Asimov]( https://www.apple.asimov.net/documentation/hardware/video/Apple%20IIe%20Extended%2080-Column%20Text%20Card%20%28Rev%20B%29.pdf) )

 The result is the following